shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ## Program Requirements

-The input numbers might be on separate lines.
-If you read them using `cin >>` you don't have to think about lines, spaces, tabs.<br>
+The input numbers may be on the same line or separate lines.
+If you read them using `cin >>` you don't have to think about lines, spaces, and tabs.<br>

 Your program must be able to read up to 100 positive integers (greater than 0) from standard input.
 You must store these integers in a single array.
-For this program, do **not** use a standard template library container, such as a vector.
+For this program, use a standard C-style array (as described in this [C++ Arrays tutorial](https://cplusplus.com/doc/tutorial/arrays/)).
+C-style arrays are a powerful tool and it is beneficial for you to understand how to work with them.
+Do **not** use a standard template library (STL) container, such as a vector.
+STL containers are useful in some cases, but they can require additional memory and overhead that are unnecessary for this assignment.

-> Note: There are various ways to handle invalid input.
-For this program, here are two ways you could handle negative numbers, after you extract the input: (1) discard/ignore the input, or (2) print a message to stderr (the standard output stream for errors), e.g. `cerr << input << " is not valid input.
-Enter a positive integer.\n";`.
+> Note: The input files for this program will all contain valid input, but future programs may contain invalid input.
+If you would like to write your P1 implementation so that it handles invalid input, you could include a condition after you extract each input -- if the input is invalid (e.g. negative values), discard/ignore the input or (2) print a message to stderr (using `cerr`, the standard output stream for errors).
 In both cases, continue accepting input after receiving the invalid input, until the user enters a 0.

 After all these numbers are read and you've reached the end of input (i.e. a `0` has been entered), draw the corresponding bar chart.
 For example consider the following input/output (I use "$" to represent the Linux command prompt):
 ```